Coordinated Civil Review

 The CCR review period is 28 days and the process follows the attached flowchart (PDF).
 After the plans are approved, bonds and mylars need to be submitted to the City.
 The CCR checklist has more details about the timing of the final submittal and PDFs of the bond forms are below.

-Performance Bond - Plats and Large Commercial (11 or more lots) (PDF)
+On-Site Performance Bond - Plats and Large Commercial (11 or more lots) (PDF)

-Performance Bond - Short Plat and Small Projects (10 or less lots) (PDF)
+On-Site Performance Bond - Short Plat and Small Projects (10 or less lots) (PDF)